Strategic Ranking: Welfare analysis

-\begin{definition}[Two-level policy] In our baseline two-level function parameterized by cut-off $c \in (0,1-\rho]$, each applicant with post-effort rank $\theta_\post \geq c$ is admitted with probability $\ell_1 =\frac{\rho}{1-c} \in (0,1]$.
-All others are rejected, that is $\ell_0 = 0$. \end{definition} Note that the classic non-randomized admissions policy is equivalent to case where $c = 1 - \rho$: the highest scoring applicants up to the capacity constraint are accepted with probability 1 and all others are rejected.
+Note that standard non-randomized admissions policies are equivalent to case where $c = 1 - \rho$: the highest scoring applicants up to the capacity constraint are accepted with probability 1 and all others are rejected.
 We call this case \textbf{non-randomized admissions}.
-On the other extreme is the one-level policy, \textbf{pure randomization}, where each applicant is admitted with probability ${\rho}$, that is, $\ell_0 =\rho$.
+The other extreme is the one-level policy, \textbf{pure randomization}, where each applicant is admitted with probability ${\rho}$, i.e., $\ell_0 =\rho$.
 Decreasing the cut-off $c$ can be viewed as increasing the level of randomization in the admissions policy.

-{In this and future sections, we will reason about how various welfare and fairness metrics vary with $\lambda$, and specifically, in the two-level policy class, with $c$.
-Henceforth, we shall assume that $f, g$ and $\cost$ are differentiable and that the baseline effort $e_0$ is $0$ for illustrative purposes.}
+{We now reason about how various welfare and fairness metrics vary with $\lambda$ (in the two-level policy class, just $c$).
+To simplify the presentation, we assume that $f, g$ and $\cost$ are differentiable and that baseline effort $e_0$ is~$0$.}